onlymikey/onlymikey/README.md

 # 👋 Hello, I'm Mikey

-I'm a **Computer Science student** from Mexico in my second year, gaining experience in software development through projects, coursework, and internships.
+I'm a **Computer Science student** from Mexico in my third year, gaining experience in software development through projects, coursework, and internships.
 I’m passionate about **programming** and **cybersecurity**, focusing on both backend and frontend development.

 ### 🌟 Interests